lenra-io/dofigen/README.md

 ---
 builders:
 - name: builder
-  image: ekidd/rust-musl-builder
+  from: ekidd/rust-musl-builder
-  adds:
+  add:
   - "."
-  script:
+  run:
   # Build with musl to work with scratch
   - cargo build --release --target=x86_64-unknown-linux-musl
   # copy the generated binary outside of the target directory.
 If not the other stages won't be able to find it since it's in a cache volume
   - mv target/x86_64-unknown-linux-musl/release/dofigen ../
-  caches:
+  cache:
   # Cargo cache
   - /home/rust/.cargo
   # build cache
   - /home/rust/src/target
-image: scratch
+from: scratch
 workdir: /app
 artifacts:
 - builder: builder
   source: "/home/rust/dofigen"
-  destination: "/bin/"
+  target: "/bin/"
 entrypoint:
 - /bin/dofigen
 cmd: